Curriculum Overview

 Science

-At KS4, we study the AQA qualification and pupils are given the opportunity to gain two Science Qualifications namely, Entry Level Science (Single/Double Award), GCSE Single Award Biology.
+With the knowledge gained at this key stage, students are equipped with the foundational skills and knowledge that are transferred to KS4, post-16, and beyond.
+At KS4, we study the AQA qualification, and students are given the opportunity to gain two Science qualifications: Entry Level Science (Single/Double Award) and GCSE Single Award Biology.

-We continue to inspire and engage pupils with learning beyond the classroom through different outreach activities throughout the year.
+We continue to inspire and engage students with learning beyond the classroom through various outreach activities throughout the year.

 History

-In KS3 History, the topic taught, focuses on some of the most significant moments in British and World History.
-Students are taught to find out about what happened in the past.
-Through a critical examination of the primary sources, students develop their historical skills and their ability to uncover the truth.
-The overriding aim of the study of History is for students to emerge as well-rounded, knowledgeable citizens.
-We ensure the teaching of history is fun and learning is supported through a wide range of exciting, interactive activities which bring the past to life.
+In KS3, History focuses on some of the most significant moments in British and World History.
+Students are taught to investigate what happened in the past.
+Through a critical examination of primary sources, students develop their historical skills and their ability to uncover the truth.
+The overarching aim of studying History is for students to emerge as well-rounded, knowledgeable citizens.
+We ensure that the teaching of History is fun, and learning is supported through a wide range of exciting, interactive activities which bring the past to life.

 Geography

-In KS3 we aim to study the key geographical processes that are shaping our world.
-Students are given opportunities to investigate both human and physical topics, such as Rivers, Ecosystems and Wealth.
-The study of places is also fundamental and students find out about a range of diverse locations.
+In KS3, we study the key geographical processes that are shaping our world.
+Students are given opportunities to investigate both human and physical topics, such as rivers, ecosystems, and wealth.
+The study of places is also fundamental, and students learn about a range of diverse locations.
 At its heart, Geography is about understanding how to safeguard the world.
-Students are taught to focus on climate change, sustainable development and environmental protection.
-Pupils are encouraged to see that we are all responsible for our planet and its future.
+Students are taught to focus on climate change, sustainable development, and environmental protection.
+They are encouraged to see that we are all responsible for our planet and its future.

 ICT

-In KS3, pupils are taught about hardware, computer systems and the World Wide Web in conjunction with basic programming platforms which spark their creative digital skills.
-Alongside our KS3 ICT curriculum, we regularly deliver online safety sessions and adapt these to meet the needs of all pupils.
+In KS3, students are taught about hardware, computer systems and the World Wide Web in conjunction with basic programming platforms which spark their creative digital skills.
+Alongside our KS3 ICT curriculum, we regularly deliver online safety sessions and adapt these to meet the needs of all students.

-In KS4 pupils have the opportunity to access the City & Guilds Functional Skills Qualifications, which run from Entry Level right through to Level 2.
+In KS4 students have the opportunity to access qualifications, which run from Entry Level right through to Level 2.

 PE

-At KS4, PE lessons focus on pupils' health and encouraging positive behaviour in adult life.
+At KS4, PE lessons focus on students' health and encouraging positive behaviour in adult life.
+This progression ensures that students not only develop physically but also acquire important life skills and an appreciation for maintaining a healthy lifestyle.

 RE